ligolang/ligo/gitlab-pages/docs/advanced/optimisation.md

 Another two factors – parameter size and operations pressure – are mostly out of control of the contract author.

-Although the optimisation targets listed above are inter-related, you can look at them in isolation because the optimisation methods may differ.
+Although the optimisation targets listed above are interrelated, you can look at them in isolation because the optimisation methods may differ.

 ### Gas consumption

-Contrary to a more conventional instruction-based gas accounting, where each instruction has a cost associated with it, Tezos gas fees reflect actual computations and I/O operations performed by the nodes.
+Contrary to gas fees on some other blockchains where each instruction has a fixed cost, Tezos gas fees reflect actual computations and I/O operations performed by the nodes.
-On one hand, this gas cost accounting prevents vulnerabilities caused by incorrect estimation of the instruction costs.
+This gas cost accounting prevents vulnerabilities caused by incorrect estimation of the instruction costs, but it requires more calculation to get the actual gas cost of an operation.
-On the other hand, it makes the gas model more complex than, for example, the Ethereum model.

 To understand how gas is spent, consider the phases of transaction execution: